-Rome, Vienna, Budapest, and Prague, Italy, Austria, Hungary, and Czech Republic
+Rome, Vienna, Budapest, and Prague, Italy, Hungary, Austria, Czech Republic

-The goal of this program is to reveal how our world of nation states is a very recent and fragile historical phenomenon.
-For many centuries, vast empires ruled and determined the lives and destinies of diverse peoples.
-Many of the ideas, ideals, ideologies and policies of the Roman, Byzantine, Hapsburg and Ottoman Empires are still relevant to understanding the often contradictory and unresolved issues of today’s world.
-This program will allow students to investigate these ideas and relationships in the sites where they once flourished.
+The world of independent nation-states identified with a single and unified people, language and culture is now being challenged by increasingly accelerated processes of economic and political globalization.
+The goal of this program is to show how this world, which we consider as obvious and relatively stable, is a very recent and fragile historical phenomenon.
+For many centuries, vast empires comprising diverse peoples ruled and determined their lives and their destinies.
+Many of the ideas, ideals, ideologies and policies of the Roman, Byzantine, Hapsburg and Ottoman Empires are still relevant and often essential in order to understand the often contradictory and unresolved issues of today’s world.

 - CHID 471A - Empires: Cultural and Historical Legacies (5 credits)